 - 1. Prepare a suitable assembly area (e.g. assembly stands).
 Make sure that the assembly area has sufficient clearance from the floor for the DE shaft end.
 The necessary data is provided in the machine dimension drawing. - 2.
-Using the shipping papers, check whether all of the motor components are available for assembly. - For vertical installation, use all of the eyebolts provided and when necessary, hoisting straps (DIN EN 1492-1) and/or lashing straps (DIN EN 12195-2) to stabilize the position of the motor. - Prevent foreign bodies from falling into the fan cover.
+Refer to the shipping documents to check that all motor components are available for assembly. - For vertical installation, use all of the eyebolts provided and when necessary, hoisting straps (DIN EN 1492-1) and/or lashing straps (DIN EN 12195-2) to stabilize the position of the motor. - Prevent foreign bodies from falling into the fan cover.
 For vertical machine installation with the shaft end facing downwards, attach a protective canopy. - If the shaft extension is facing upwards, the user must prevent liquid from moving along the shaft and entering the motor. - Clean bare metal surfaces with anti-corrosion agent using white spirit to ensure proper installation and / or machine mounting. - Do not obstruct the ventilation!
 Do not draw in the discharged air directly also from adjacent equipment. - Avoid exposing them to direct, intense solar radiation, rain, snow, ice, or also dust for extended periods.
-Attach a covering structure or an additional cover when using or storing outdoors. - Do not exceed the permissible axial and radial forces. - Only use explosion-protected machines in appropriate areas in accordance with directive 1999/92/EC. - If the certification is supplemented by an X, please note the special conditions in the EC type examination certificate.
-Special conditions for explosion-proof machines (Page 18) - When installing electrical systems in hazardous zones, observe EN/IEC 60079-14 and the corresponding country regulations. - The machine temperature class specified on the rating plate must be equal to or greater than the temperature class of any combustible gases that may develop. - Select optional mounted equipment according to the requirements of Directive 2014/34/EU.
+Attach a covering structure or an additional cover when using or storing outdoors. - Do not exceed the permissible axial and radial forces. - Only use explosion-protected machines in appropriate areas in accordance with directive 1999/92/EC.